Most Common Injuries Suffered by Carpenters on NYC Construction Sites

 Serious Injuries Often Suffered by New York City Construction Site Carpenters

 - Concussions and traumatic brain injuries: Far too often, like others in their field, carpenters fall from great heights while working on projects.
-They also suffer serious concussions when heavy objects are accidentally dropped by others working above them
+And they also suffer serious concussions when heavy objects are accidentally dropped by others working above them

 - Severe hand and finger injuries: In some cases, especially when machine guards slip or fail to stay in place, carpenters may need to have one or more fingers amputated due to crush injuries or serious lacerations.
 Their hands and fingers can also incur serious bruising